Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

-\paragraph{Preference Learning: Toward Task Alignment.} While black-box adaptation methods such as REPLUG and BBox-Adapter relied on indirect proxy signals like perplexity or ranking scores, subsequent studies~\cite{yu2023augmentation,lin2023ra,shi2024medadapter,kim2024learning,zhang2024arl2} moved toward explicit \emph{preference-based supervision} that better reflects task utility. \textbf{AAR}~\cite{yu2023augmentation} (ACL 2023) introduced augmentation-aware retrieval, where a frozen source LM (Flan-T5-250M) constructs preference pairs by comparing documents that most improve its own likelihood against human-annotated references.
+\paragraph{Preference Learning: Toward Task Alignment.} While black-box adaptation methods such as REPLUG and BBox-Adapter relied on indirect proxy signals like perplexity or ranking scores, subsequent studies~\cite{yu2023augmentation,lin2023ra,shi2024medadapter,kim2024learning,zhang2024arl2} moved toward explicit preference-based supervision that better reflects task utility. \textbf{AAR}~\cite{yu2023augmentation} (ACL 2023) introduced augmentation-aware retrieval, where a frozen source LM (Flan-T5-250M) constructs preference pairs by comparing documents that most improve its own likelihood against human-annotated references.
 The retriever is then trained to reproduce these preferences via a contrastive loss, yielding a signal that directly encodes the LM’s notion of ``helpful context.''
-Remarkably, these LM-derived preferences transfer effectively across architectures and scales, improving even 175B-parameter models. \textbf{RA-DIT}~\cite{lin2023ra} (ICLR 2023) formalized this idea by defining document utility as the \emph{log-probability gain} for producing correct answers:
+These LM-derived preferences transfer effectively across architectures and scales, improving even 175B-parameter models. \textbf{RA-DIT}~\cite{lin2023ra} (ICLR 2023) formalized this idea by defining document utility as the log-probability gain for producing correct answers:

 training retrievers to prefer documents that yield higher expected gains.
-This preference-based approach aligns retrieval more directly with downstream reasoning objectives while still operating through a single forward pass of the frozen LM.
-Together, these works mark a conceptual shift from proxy-based to \emph{task-aligned} supervision, paving the way for reinforcement-style feedback and multi-turn optimization in later frameworks.
+The preference-based approach aligns retrieval more directly with downstream reasoning objectives while still operating through a single forward pass of the frozen LM.
+Together, these works mark a conceptual shift from proxy-based to task-aligned supervision, setting the stage for reinforcement-style feedback and multi-turn optimization in later frameworks.

-\paragraph{Multi-Stage Architectures: Distilling Complex Preferences}
+\paragraph{Multi-stage architectures: distilling complex preferences.}